Edek92/rsschool-cv/cv.md

 _edvardastapovich@gmail.com_

 ### About me:
-_I am 29 years old.
+_I am 30 years old.
 I am from Belarus, now I live in Tbilisi.
 My goal is to become a JS developer.
 Now I work in digital cartography.
 I am an engineer by education, so I am interested in the technical side of the digital world.
 I want to develop in this direction._

 ### Skills
-_HTML, basic CSS, preprocessors SCSS ans SASS, framework Bootstrap, basic syntax of JS._
+_Git, HTML, CSS, preprocessors SCSS ans SASS, framework Bootstrap, JS._

 ### Code examples
 ```